wavemaker/docs/website/blog/2024-08-29-java-17-and-21-upgrade.md

 ## What this means for you

 :::impact
-Starting with the 11.9 release (October 21, 2024), please ensure that you update your build system and deployment environment so they are compatible with Java 17 for both compiling and running applications, which will be the default starting with the 11.9 release.
+Starting with the 11.9 release (as planned on October 21, 2024), please ensure that you update your build system and deployment environment so they are compatible with Java 17 for both compiling and running applications, which will be the default starting with the 11.9 release.
 If you prefer to use Java 21, you can easily make the switch.
 :::

 By providing this flexibility, we're committed to supporting our customers' evolving needs and ensuring the continued success of our platform.
+For more information or to address any concerns, please reach out to our [support team](mailto:support@wavemaker.com).